ESSICS/jmasar-service/README.md

 NOTE: the R(estore) portion of the name JMasar is a bit misleading.
 The service does not provide a way to restore/write PV values.
 However, it provides an API to retrieve PV values that have been persisted in a snapshot at some point in time.
-A client application may then use these values to perform the restore operation.
+It is then up to the client application to perform the restore operation.

 The service depends on the jmasar-model artifact (separate git repository).
 Java-based clients should also make use of jmasar-model to facilitate